MicrosoftDocs/memdocs/sccm/comanage/quickstart-autopilot.md

 ## Value proposition

 Create satisfaction in your organization by creating a better user experience for your users.
-Use Windows AutoPilot to drive down costs.
+Use Windows Autopilot to drive down costs.
 Free up your time to focus on other projects to drive more value and impact for your organization.